 Seed: There are two stigmas per flower.
 Mature fruit is a brown elliptic shaped achene with a beak at the tip.

-Habitat: Upright Sedge grows from a short rhizome root system forming dense tussocks in marshes, bogs, wet swales and meadows. the species also has long rhizomes the branch and form offset plants.
+Habitat: Upright Sedge grows from a short rhizome root system forming dense tussocks in marshes, bogs, wet swales and meadows. the species also has long rhizomes that branch and form offset plants.
 In warmer zones the plant remains evergreen whereas in more northern zones young leaf shoots resembling a pin cushion form in late summer, over-winter, and then grow in the spring.
 The species must have full sun, will tolerate partial sun, and is seriously degraded by the presence of invasive cattails and reed canary grass.

 Names: The genus name, Carex, is from the Latin, being the old name for Sedges.
 The species, stricta, means 'erect' or 'rigid' referring to the upright flowering spikes.
 The name of the author for the plant classification, ‘Lam.’ refers to Jean-Baptiste Lamarck (1744-1829) French naturalist and biologist, an early proponent of evolution who among other things, published the 3 volume Flore Francaise.
 He is best known for his theory of the inheritance of acquired characteristics.